pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 Declarative approach focuses more on what needs to be done.
 It hides the implementation details with help of high level directives about what to do and delegating the how part to library or framework that does the heavy lifting of `how to do` well.
 This makes application code more consise and precise and easy to reason about.

-> AngularJS, Underscore, LoDash and D3 are some examples of such frameworks and libraries.
+> AngularJS, Underscore, LoDash, D3 are some examples of such frameworks and libraries.

 ## Reactive Approach